ai-cam/ai-cam.github.io/_posts/2025-12-23-from-ideas-to-impact-early-lessons-from-our-ai-for-operations-programme.md

 layout: blog-single
 permalink: /blog/:title
 title: "From ideas to impact: Early lessons from our AI for Operations programme"
-excerpt: ai@cam's AI for Ops initiative now has a cohort of projects underway where colleagues are actively exploring how AI could improve their work.
+excerpt: "ai@cam's AI for Ops initiative now has a cohort of projects underway where colleagues are actively exploring how AI could improve their work.
 We've seen great enthusiasm for this work, demonstrating energy and readiness for change.
-The projects also show colleagues aren't only looking for quick wins - they're thinking about the broader changes AI could bring in their areas, asking questions about purpose and process that will be essential to realising AI's potential.
+The projects also show colleagues aren't only looking for quick wins - they're thinking about the broader changes AI could bring in their areas, asking questions about purpose and process that will be essential to realising AI's potential. "
 date: 2025-12-22T00:00:00+00:00
 category:
   - dialogue